White Sox vs. Cubs MLB Betting Odds, Trends & Prediction

 White Sox vs. Cubs MLB Betting Trends

-The White Sox are an MLB-worst 14-30 ATS after a loss this season.
+The White Sox are an MLB-worst 8-37 straight up after a loss this season.

-The White Sox are an MLB-worst 1-8 ATS when playing on 1 day of rest this season.
+The White Sox are an MLB-worst 5-25 straight up as the road team this season.

-The Cubs are 6-2 ATS when playing on 1 day of rest this season.
+The Cubs are 17-13 straight up as the home team this season.

 White Sox vs. Cubs Betting Prediction